For assistance with collecting, managing, and disclosing ESG-related data

 2. What is the difference from the previous Battery Directive?

 The previous Battery Directive (2006/66/EC) was criticized for its insufficient scope and regulatory Contents.
-However, with the current rapid expansion of battery demand, a new framework to comprehensively regulate the battery Industry is now necessary.
-This transition to regulation means that more specific goals have been set than in the previous Battery Directive, and stricter standards have been Settings for batteries in general.
-Examples include the requirement to calculate the carbon footprint (CFP) during the Manufacturing stage and the implementation of due diligence (DD) in raw material procurement, and this is positioned as the foundation for supporting a sustainable economy in Europe.
+However, with battery demand currently expanding rapidly, a new framework to comprehensively regulate the battery Industry was needed.
+This transition to regulation means that it sets more specific goals than the previous Battery Directive and Settings stricter standards for batteries overall.
+Examples include the requirement to calculate the carbon footprint (CFP) during the Manufacturing stage and the implementation of due diligence (DD) in raw material procurement, and is positioned as the foundation for supporting a sustainable economy in Europe.

 3. Main points of the regulations